Saturday 3 August 2024

 Section 003

 Lastly, I went to the theatre for the screening of The Color Purple, organized by The Black Cultural Excellence.
-I met a fine lady.
+I met a lady.
 A soulful woman, jet black, calm, and beautiful.
 We sat together.
 I asked her story.
-From the start, I sensed she wasn’t telling the truth, but I came to realize that her words, like herself, were authentic and original.
+From the start I sensed she wasn’t telling the truth, but I came to realize that her words, like herself, were authentic and original.
 You can tell when someone is telling the truth.
 You can tell when someone is genuinely interested in the conversation.

 She is first year business major (the course I agreed, but the year I did not).
 Her family was originally from Ethiopia.
 She was born here and regularly visits the place of her ancestry.
 A heavy silence would ensue between mouthfuls of popcorn, only to be broken by one more question.